skrey/yellow-extensions/features/image/README.md

 `Width` = image width, pixel or percent
 `Height` = image height, pixel or percent

-The plugin uses [GD graphics library](https://github.com/libgd/libgd) by Thomas Boutell for resizing images.
+The extension uses [GD graphics library](https://github.com/libgd/libgd) by Thomas Boutell for resizing images.

 ## How to configure an image